 Usually, you can use milk from other milk doe or milk goat starter formula (check out our favorite kind on our recommendations page).
 However, using milk from doe instead of goat formula is better.

 Baby goats need colostrum, which is different from milk.
 Lactating mothers produce colostrum for the first few days of a baby’s life.
 If you don’t have a goat producing any, you can also purchase commercial colostrum for your babies.
 This is crucial for orphan baby goats as it builds their initial structural and digestive systems.

-After a few weeks, you can start to provide solid food to orphan baby goats.
+After a few weeks, you can offer free-choice grass hay to orphan baby goats.
 First, provide greens or hay.
-Then you can also feed other nutritious feed like baby goat pellets.
-Continue bottle-feeding along with other feed.
+Pellets are ok, but not as good for goats as plain grass hay, and they are much more costly.
+Continue bottle-feeding while offering grass hay.
 After 8 weeks, you can fully replace milk with hay, grain, and other feed supplements.

 Do Baby Goats Eat at Night?

 Goats don’t usually eat at nighttime, but baby goats and kids are different.
 They cannot go all night without eating, or it will impact their growth and health.
 Younger baby goats need to feed more frequently, according to their age.
 During the first week, the baby goat needs six to eight feedings a day, which means a feeding every 3-4 hours.